gsi-ee/go4/distr/README_win.txt

 - After files are extracted, two top directories will be produced: root - binary distribution of ROOT (see http:\root.cern.ch) go4  - binary distribution of Go4
-- Correct pathes to ROOT and Go4 installation should be set in go4login.bat init script.
+- Correct paths to ROOT and Go4 installation should be set in go4init.bat script, which is extracted in top directory.

 STARTING GUI:
 - Run windows command prompt via main windows menu command: